aws-neuron/aws-neuron-sdk/release-notes/torch/torch-neuronx/index.rst

 Slower loss convergence for NxD LLaMA 70B pretraining using ZeRO1 tutorial when using recommended compiler flags
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently with Torch-NeuronX 2.1, we see slower loss convergence in the :ref:`LLaMA-2 70B tutorial for neuronx-distributed<llama2_tp_pp_tutorial>` when using recommended compiler flags.
+Currently with PyTorch 2.1 (torch-neuronx), we see slower loss convergence in the :ref:`LLaMA-2 70B tutorial for neuronx-distributed<llama2_tp_pp_tutorial>` when using recommended compiler flags.
 To work-around this issue and restore faster convergence, please replace the ``NEURON_CC_FLAGS`` as below:

 .. code:: python